trucho/mdcv/index.md

 ## Summary of qualifications
 __Neuroscientist with over 14 years of experience in photoreceptor biology__:
-M.D. in Medicine, *Universidad Nacional de Colombia, Bogotá, Colombia* (2006)
+&emsp;&emsp;M.D. in Medicine, *Universidad Nacional de Colombia, Bogotá, Colombia* (2006)
-Ph.D. in Physiology and Biophysics, *University of Washington, Seattle, WA, U.S.A* (2014)
+&emsp;&emsp;Ph.D. in Physiology and Biophysics, *University of Washington, Seattle, WA, U.S.A* (2014)
-K99/R00 awardee K99 EY 030144-01 (2020)
+&emsp;&emsp;K99/R00 awardee K99 EY 030144-01 (2020)
-Experience in teaching and mentoring at graduate and undergraduate levels
+&emsp;&emsp;Experience in teaching and mentoring at graduate and undergraduate levels
-Commitment to champion just environments for all based on principles of Diversity, Equity and Inclusion
+&emsp;&emsp;Commitment to champion just environments for all based on principles of Diversity, Equity and Inclusion

 ## Research experience
 `2014 - Present`